ConeDragon/docs/building/markdown/style-guide.md

 - `etc.` or `etc`
 - `docs`

-Contractions (e.g. "won't", "I'm", "that's") should be used sparingly if at all in exercise descriptions, but are not restricted in other language around the site (e.g. website copy, mentoring).
+Contractions (e.g. "won't", "I'm", "that's") should be used sparingly if at all in exercise descriptions, but are not restricted to other languages around the site (e.g. website copy, mentoring).

 Many American English style guides state that the abbreviations "i.e." and "e.g." should be followed by a comma (see, e.g., this [StackExchange thread](https://english.stackexchange.com/questions/7946/use-of-e-g-are-parentheses-necessary/93658#93658)).
-This is permitted, but not required within text on Exercism.
+This is permitted, but not required within the text on Exercism.

 ## Choice of words

 ### Mathematical and jargon terms

-In any place that mathematical terms are used they should be explained or substituted out for terms that require less domain knowledge.
+In any place that mathematical terms are used, they should be explained or substituted for terms that require less domain knowledge.

 Examples: